-Military application – In the military, radars are used for surveillance purpose of the enemy aircraft.
-The surveillance radar detects, locate and identify the enemy aircraft.
+Military application – In the military, radars are used for surveillance purposes of the enemy aircraft.
+The surveillance radar detects, locate and identifies the enemy aircraft.
 It is also used for providing navigation aids to the military as well as civil aircraft.

 Weather Radar – These radars use radio waves with horizontal, dual (horizontal and vertical) or circular polarization.
 Some weather radar uses the Doppler principle to measure wind speed.

 Air Traffic Control – In ATC the radar is used at airports to identify all aircraft, they are either coming towards or going away to the airport.